Sara Jane Olson: Underground life, capture, and prosecution

 In February 1976, a grand jury indicted Soliah in the bombing case.
 Soliah went underground and became a fugitive for 23 years.

 She moved to Minnesota, having assumed the alias Sara Jane Olson.
 Olson is a common surname in the state because of the large Scandinavian-American population.
 In 1980, she married physician Gerald Frederick "Fred" Peterson, with whom she had three daughters.

 Olson and Peterson also lived in Zimbabwe, where Peterson worked for a British medical missionary group.
 After their return, they settled in Saint Paul, Minnesota, where Olson picked up her acting career.
-She was also active in Saint Paul on community issues.
+She was active in Saint Paul on community issues.
 Her husband described the family as interested in progressive social causes.

 On March 3, 1999, and again on May 15, 1999, Soliah was profiled on the America's Most Wanted television program.
 After a tip generated by the show, she was arrested on June 16, 1999.
 Soliah was charged in the police bomb case with conspiracy to commit murder, possession of explosives, explosion, and attempt to ignite an explosive with intent to murder.

 Shortly after her arrest, Soliah legally changed her name to Sara Jane Olson.
 She also published a cookbook, Serving Time: America's Most Wanted Recipes.

 On October 31, 2001, she accepted a plea bargain and pleaded guilty to two counts of possessing explosives with intent to murder.
 As part of a plea bargain, the other charges were dropped.

 Plea controversy

 Immediately after entering the plea, Olson told reporters that she was innocent.
 She said that she had taken a plea bargain because, due to the political climate after the September 11 attacks, she believed that an accused bomber could not receive a fair jury trial:

 It became clear to me that the incident would have a remarkable effect on the outcome of this trial ... the effect was probably going to be negative.
 That's really what governed this decision, not the truth or honesty, but what was probably in my best interests and the interests of my family.

 Angered by Olson's announcement that she had lied in court, Superior Court Judge Larry Fidler ordered another hearing on November 6.
 There he asked her several times if she was guilty of the charges.
 Olson replied, "I want to make it clear, Your Honor, that I did not make that bomb.
 I did not possess that bomb.
 I did not plant that bomb.
 But under the concept of aiding and abetting, I plead guilty."

-On November 13, Olson filed a motion requesting to withdraw her guilty plea, while acknowledging that she did not misunderstand the judge when he read the charges against her.
+On November 13, Olson filed a motion requesting to withdraw her guilty plea, acknowledging that she understood the judge when he read the charges against her.
 Rather, she said: